 Mysterious Past: The movies only give small, plot-relevant pieces of Jack's backstory.
 Word of God goes a bit farther, describing the precise circumstances of how he became an outlaw and made a deal with Davy Jones (Jack freed a cargo of EITC slaves, for which Beckett branded him a pirate and sank his ship), but it's still far from the complete story.

 No Such Thing as Bad Publicity: In-universe example.
-If anyone ever tells Jack that he's the 'worst pirate I've ever heard of' he is quick to respond with 'but you have heard of me.'
+If anyone ever tells Jack that he's the "worst pirate I've ever heard of" he is quick to respond with "but you have heard of me."

 Not Me This Time: A rare heroic example in the fourth movie: In the beginning of the movie, Jack was told many times by both friends and enemies that he was trying to get a ship as well as recruit various people into attempting to find the legendary Fountain of Youth.
 Turns out that Jack, for once, wasn't responsible for this, and gets into a fight with the one who did the deed: Angelica disguised as Jack.

 Not So Different: In On Stranger Tides, Jack organizes a mutiny, later betrays a another pirate and maroons her an island with a pistol and one shot.
-Of course, his motivation is far more understandable and less selfish than Barbossa's, but one would assume his grim outlook on mutineers has acquired an asterisk.
+His motivation is far more understandable and less selfish than Barbossa's, but one would assume his grim outlook on mutineers has acquired an asterisk.
 It is this: (as one character points out) those pirates had signed up to sail under "Captain Jack Sparrow", so technically it's not a mutiny.

 One Bullet Left: During the mutiny, he was given a pistol with a single-shot.
 He carried it for over 10 years, intending to use it kill Barbossa.